 A very small bath that was in need of attention.
 I showed you how it has evolved.
 The color palette that once was bold and heavy it is now light and airy.
 The plain ceiling was given a nice texture treatment.
 You can check those changes right HERE.

 One of the main issues was storage space, or the lack of it.
 But then, I built three floating shelves and solved that problem, you can check how to build them right HERE.

-Today my post is about the main problem I had in this bath! ..
-The Toilet!!
-Yes!!
-This is a subject that nobody wants to talk about but everybody has to deal with!
+Today my post is about the main problem I had in this bath...
+The Toilet.

 The thing is, it got damaged.
 So, I needed to replace it.

 I know, I know.
 Who wants to see that, right?!
 Specially when you're having such a great time...
 It's Summer!